PSLV-C47/CartoSAT-3: Where and when to watch launch of ISRO's Earth imaging satellite- Technology News, Firstpost

-The Indian Space Research Organisation (ISRO) will be launching its third-generation agile advanced satellite having high-resolution imaging capability — the CartoSAT-3 onboard the PSLV-C47.
+The Indian Space Research Organisation (ISRO) will launch its third-generation agile advanced satellite having high-resolution imaging capability — the CartoSAT-3 onboard the PSLV-C47.

 ISRO has started a 26-hour countdown for the same.
 This will mark ISRO's fifth launch of 2019 and it is expected to lift-off on 27 November at 9.28 am IST.